 Our graduates end up in leading positions in central and local government and as well as in planning consultancies in the private sector.
 Some of them have gone on to lead significant environmental campaigns such as opposition to fracking; work with NGOs such as Friends of the Earth; and work with communities to make their neighbourhoods better, such as with disadvantaged groups.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes alongside sterling integration with business experts helps our students gain key leadership positions both nationally and internationally.

 Assessments associated with the course are outlined below:

 Individual and group project submissions.

-Normally a 2.2 Honours degree or equivalent qualification acceptable to the University in a relevant subject.
+Normally a 2.2 Honours degree or equivalent qualification acceptable to the University in any discipline.